-Turning Point’s academic programs are developed to accommodate students with a variety of learning styles at a wide range of educational levels.
+Turning Point’s academic programs for residential clients are developed to accommodate students with a variety of learning styles at a wide range of educational levels.
 They are fully approved by the Colorado Department of Education.

 We are especially proud of our 10-to-1 student/teacher ratio.
 Our staff members include licensed special education teachers, educational counselors, and numerous volunteers from the community and local universities.
 We also receive federal funds that provide for a Title I (literacy) teacher.